What is Social Engineering and Why Healthcare is Vulnerable

 - come from a knowledgeable ‘unknown’ coworker or ‘unknown’ boss

-- be personally tailored but from an unfamiliar person
+- come from an unfamiliar person but personally tailored

 - demand you learn more by clicking a link, opening an attachment, or visiting a website